zlefevre/meo-electric-blog/_posts/2016-06-17-quebec-benefits.md

+---
+layout: post
+title: "Benefits for EV Drivers in Quebec"
+date: 2016-06-17 16:30:00
+permalink: /quebec-benifits/
+excerpt: "As of March 2016, 9,211 electric vehicles have been registered in Quebec.
+Ontario comes in behind with 6,506 and British Columbia next with 3,682.
+This begs the question, “Why are there so many more electric vehicles in Quebec?"
+image: sample_feature_img_2.png
+---

 ## Benifits of EVs in Quebec

 The Quebec government openly pushes for an increase of electric vehicles on the road and provides many incentives for the population to help them in reaching their goal of 100,000 EVs by 2020.
 Not only are carpool lanes open to those driving EVs on the highway, but those driving EVs are also exempt from paying tolls on the road.
 As of March 2016, 9,211 electric vehicles have been registered in Quebec.
 Ontario comes in behind with 6,506 and British Columbia next with 3,682.
 This begs the question, “Why are there so many more electric vehicles in Quebec?”